What is a Reentry Peer Specialist?

 How is it different from Reentry Peer Specialist in other states?

-Texas will focus on trauma and this training will be an 8-day training (6 days face to face and 2 days online) specific to individuals that have been incarcerated.
+Via Hope’s training focuses on healing from trauma specifically related to incarceration.
+This is an 8-day training (6 days face to face and 2 days online) specific to individuals that have been incarcerated.

 Why is this needed?